tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 in section 5.3 of {{!RFC8342}}.

 More investigation is required in case the TE topology profile is configured by the client.

+Note: that this issue is tracked also in github as issue #161.

+## Applicability to non-TE use cases

+Extending the applicability of RFC8795 to non-TE use cases is important.
+However, it is desirable to avoid any debate about whether these use cases in section 2 are or are not TE.

 {: #security}